utdata/icj-cli-tools/README.md

 Folks (including myself) will use the term **shell** to mean "the terminal window you have open".
 This means when I say "type into your shell", I mean type at the prompt in your terminal window.

-When I write out commands for you to type you, I will include a `$` at the beginning to indicate this should go at the prompt in your shell.
+When I write out commands for you to type, I will include a `$` at the beginning to indicate this should go at the prompt in your shell.
 DON'T TYPE IN THE $.

 `$ pwd`